 MCGFF is a non-binding, non-political and independent platform composed of 24 Mediterranean countries.
-The MCGFF, bringing together the representatives of competent organizations and institutions which engage in coast guard activities in the Mediterranean, primarily aims at developing potential partnerships and enhancing cooperation among member states to conduct activities in many fields ranging from maritime security and safety to environmental protection.
+The MCGFF, bringing together the representatives of competent organizations and institutions which engage in coast guard activities in the Mediterranean, primarily aims at developing potential partnerships and enhancing cooperation among member states to conduct activities in many fields ranging from maritime security and safety to environment protection.
 The Forum also seeks common solutions to the challenges that the member states might face.

 The 6th Plenary Meeting of MCGFF was held in Antalya/TURKEY, on the dates of 12th – 13th October 2017 with the theme of "Best Coast Guard Practices in Protection of Environment in the Mediterranean" and hosted by Turkish Coast Guard Command.
 Albania, Italy, France, Greece, Jordan, Libya, Lebanon, Portugal, Spain and Tunisia participated in the Plenary Meeting as member states while Germany and Pakistan took part as observers on behalf of European Coast Guard Functions Forum (ECGFF) and Heads of Asian Coast Guard Agencies Meeting (HACGAM) respectively.